thamain1/IntelliOptics-SDK/README.md

 > **Note:** The project declares the following runtime dependencies: `requests`, `pydantic (<3)`,
 > `Pillow`, and `typer`.

+## Repository layout

+The canonical Python package ships directly from this repository root.
+Source code lives in `intellioptics/` and its accompanying tests live in `tests/`.
+Legacy bundles that once mirrored the package under `sdk/`, `python-sdk/`, or zipped archives have been removed so downstream consumers only reference this single distribution.

 ## Configuration

 The SDK and CLI are configured through environment variables: